hairizuanbinnoorazman/blog/content/posts/20220227_devopsInterviewQuestions.md

 References:
 - https://www.youtube.com/watch?v=VONSx_ftkz8

+### What are the different kind of DNS Records?

+- A Record - Mapping domain to IPv4 addresses
+- AAAA Record - Mapping domain to IPv6 addresses
+- CNAME Record - Mapping domain to another domain as an alias
+- NS Record - Provide information on the authorivative DNS server for that domain
+- MX Record - Provide information for where the emails meant for that domain is supposed to go
+- TXT Record - Adding text information to the domain records (e.g. adding text to prove that you own the domain etc)

 ### What's the difference between threads and processes?

 - Process is any program in execution vs threads being a segment of process